HanielF/VimTutor/README.md

 ##               Lesson 4 SUMMARY
 ##           第4课总结

-1.
--CTRL-G  displays your location in the file and the file status.<br />
+1. CTRL-G  displays your location in the file and the file status.<br />
 -G  moves to the end of the file.<br />
 -number  G  moves to that line number.<br />
 -gg  moves to the first line.<br />